 Students wishing to transfer after two years to the College of Agriculture and Natural Resources at Michigan State University are advised to follow its "non-preference" program, postponing until the third year selecting an area of special interest.
 Michigan State offers more than twenty such areas ranging from agricultural engineering, animal husbandry, horticulture, fisheries and wildlife management, to forestry.
-The science requirements of the "non-preference" program are met by Biology 121, 122, 221, 222; Mathematics 111 or 205-206; and either Chemistry 103-104 plus a laboratory course in organic chemistry such as 253-254, or Physics 221-222 plus an additional course in physics.
+The science requirements of that "non-preference" program are met by Biology 131, 201, 202, 222; Mathematics 131-132 or 161; and either Chemistry 103-104 plus a laboratory course in organic chemistry such as 253-254, or Physics 221-222 plus an additional course in physics.
 The liberal arts requirements are met by one course each in history, philosophy, religion and theology, with an additional course from one of the three; Economics 151 plus one additional course from economics, political science, psychology, or sociology; English 100 plus an additional course in English; Speech 100; and one additional course in the fine arts.

 A similar program is also possible at the Ontario Agricultural College of the University of Guelph.
 Students who enroll at Calvin College after Grade XII can apply to transfer after their sophomore year.
 The program at Guelph leads to a Bachelor of Science Degree in Agriculture after three additional years.
-The recommended program for such students is Biology 121, 122, 221, 222; Mathematics 111, 112; Chemistry 103, 104, 253, 254; Physics 221, 222; English 100; Economics 151; and other courses chosen from those that meet core requirements.
+The recommended program for such students is Biology 131, 201, 202, 222; Mathematics 161, 162; Chemistry 103, 104, 253, 254; Physics 221, 222; English 100; Economics 151; and other courses chosen from those that meet core requirements.

-Students who plan to transfer to the agriculture program at Dordt College are advised to complete the following courses at Calvin: Biology 121, 122, 221;

-Chemistry 103, 104; Economics 151, 207, 318; English 100 plus a course in English literature; one fine arts course; one foreign language course at the 200-level; History 101 plus an additional history course; Philosophy 153; one course in political science, psychology, or sociology; and one course in religion and theology.
+Students who plan to transfer to the agriculture program at Dordt College are advised to complete the following courses at Calvin: Biology 131, 201, 202; Chemistry 103, 104; Economics 151, 207, 318; English 100 plus a course in English literature; one fine arts course; one foreign language course at the 200-level; History 101 plus an additional history course; Philosophy 153; one course in political science, psychology, or sociology; and one course in religion and theology.